 Active RFID is different.
 It uses a powered transmitter in the device to send a signal out at all times or when it is turned on.
 In the case of MagicBands, it is always on, sending out it’s unique ID (and a different ID than the passive side), where a passive receiver can pick it up.
 This generally allows it to work over longer distances.
 Many automatic tolling systems use this type of method, although some can use a passive system.

 A power source is required, and thus the MagicBands contain a non-replaceable battery.
-The battery won’t last forever, but at the power levels and frequencies involved, it is estimated to last up to 2-3 years from when it was assembled.
+The battery won’t last forever, but at the power levels and frequencies involved, it is estimated to last up to 2-3 years from when it was assembled (Disney says they are good for one year).
 The signal can be read at an estimated maximum of 9 to 15 feet, allowing uses that don’t require a guest to overtly take any action to activate an experience.
 Thus your name can appear on screens in various attractions, or ride photos automatically associated with your account, without you needing to do anything to make it happen except wear your band.

 The RFID ticket cards that are used now for park entry for guests without MagicBands lack the active transmitter, and thus guests with them can not see the same experiences the MagicBand users get.